jsaevecke/ue5-2d-battlecity-clone/README.md

 **Folder Structure & Naming Conventions**

-- We use [this site](https://github.com/Allar/ue4-style-guide) as our guide for creating assets
+- We use [this guide](https://github.com/Allar/ue4-style-guide) for creating assets

 **Programming**